 Inflammation of the pubic symphysis occurs due to various causes:

-• trauma or fall can cause an inflamed joint
+- Trauma or a fall can cause an inflamed joint

-• pregnancy can overload the pubis symphysis causing pain
+- Pregnancy can overload the pubic symphysis, causing pain

-Some people are prone to this condition ranging from extreme sport to reduced movement of the hips to muscular imbalances between the abdominal and adductor muscles.
+Some people are prone to this condition, ranging from extreme sports to reduced movement of the hips to muscular imbalances between the abdominal and adductor muscles.

 Osteitis pubis Diagnosis

-Generally, osteitis pubis symptoms develop gradually over time.
+Symptoms of osteitis pubis develop gradually over time.
 Pain is usually in the center, although it can move from one side to another.
-Typically, symptoms are worse after running and change of direction activity.
-There is associated limping and weakness of the muscles in the pelvis.
+Typically, symptoms are worse after running and a change of direction activity.
+There is associated limping and weakness of the pelvic muscles.

-Overall, it is essential to make sure other causes of groin pain are ruled out.
+Overall, it is essential to make sure other causes of groin pain are ruled out, such as sports hernia, hip impingement and hip stress fracture.

 Osteitis pubis radiology